Neighbourly disputes, as the name suggests, are disputes between two or more neighbours about boundary and other related issues.

 Preparing party wall notices yourself will force you to understand what they are, how your works will impact their content and how they will affect your neighbours.
 This learning curve will also help you in case your neighbour dissents to your works and you have to go down the party wall agreement or award route.
 If you don’t know what a party wall award is, please read our short article here: what is a party wall award?

 It can be a daunting task if you don’t know anything about construction or the party wall act.
-This is why we developed a tool that will guide you through creating your own party wall notices without hassle and for free.
+This is why we developed a tool that will guide you through creating your own party wall notices without hassle.
 The tool is designed for people who have no knowledge of construction, design or the party wall act.
 And if you still require help throughout the process you can contact us if need be.

 It is, however, your responsibility to figure out who your neighbours are.
 You can do so by doing a Land Registry search against your neighbouring properties.
 The Land Registry’s website is very user friendly.